-Have you read Miranda and Caliban?
+Have you read The Fire Queen?
 What did you think?
 Let me know in the comments!

 This post contains affiliate links, which means that I may receive a small commission if you make a purchase through the links provided.
 I never post a link to a product that I haven’t used myself and love!